Pagnarith-Pit/PhD-Thesis-/Chapter2/README.md

   * Do participants express frustration when using AI for certain tasks?
   * Does sentiment correlate with perceived learning impact?

-* For a visual or analytical summary, you could create heatmaps:
+* For a visual or analytical summary, thinking to create heatmaps:

   * X-axis: Usage type/theme
   * Y-axis: Sentiment score